Kitware/nrtk/docs/interfaces.rst

 Interfaces
 ##########

-The ``nrtk`` API consists of a number of object-oriented functor interfaces for item-response curve (IRC) generation, namely for assessing model response to perturbations on given input data.
+The NRTK API consists of a number of object-oriented functor interfaces for item-response curve (IRC) generation, namely for assessing model response to perturbations on given input data.
 These interfaces focus on black-box IRC generation.
 In addition to the driver, or *generator*, of this task, there are two other main components: reference image perturbation in preparation for black-box testing and black-box scoring for model outputs.
 The